randomstring/FRC-Programming-Curriculum/Notes/Java_Video_Tutorial_Notes.md

 + Files and Directories in your workspace
-  - Anything that begins with a "." (dot, also known as a period) are usually configutation files or directories.
+  - Anything that begins with a "." (dot, also known as a period) are usually configuration files or directories.
 That hold information about how the code is built (.gradle), VS Code customizations (.vscode), WPILib settings (.wpilib that tracks your team number for example), .gitignore (what files git should not track), and depending on the project possibly several more.
-  - For the most part you can ignore all the files begining with a dot.
+  - For the most part you can ignore all the files beginning with a dot.
   - venderdeps hold information about third party code being used.
 For instance it will hold information about what version of the CTRE API you are using.
 These libraries are installed using the command